 Get Microsoft Office 365 from Queens

-Flipgrid is best known as a mobile-friendly, asynchronous video discussion platform.
-However, Flipgrid Shorts let you create standalone videos up to 10 minutes in length, edit the content, and autogenerate captions.
-This means you can go to one platform for both standalone content and discussion.
-Videos can be shared in the LMS by URL or embed code.
+While Flipgrid is best known as a mobile-friendly, asynchronous video discussion platform, Flipgrid Shorts let you create standalone videos up to 10 minutes in length, edit the content, and autogenerate captions.
 A Short can include webcam recording, screen-recording (in some browsers), narrating an image, and/or adding text to a white or blackboard.
 When recording, click Pause to move, remove, or add items, then resume.
 Edit by selecting the portion you want to keep.
 Then "Add more" to your recording.
 If needed, reorder segments before finalizing.
 Learn more at:

 Quick Guide to Using Flipgrid